flipkart-incubator/kubric/README.md

 # rn-coordinator-layout
-Android's co-ordinator layout ported to work on react native (Both iOS and Android and on web via RNW)
+Android's co-ordinator layout ported to work on react native (tested on iOS, Android and on web via RNW)